Full name Alexander Zak Lees

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Lees, who first represented Yorkshire at U-13 level and who went on to skipper the Academy and second XI teams, signed full professional terms with the county ahead of the 2013 season with runs galore to his name at junior level.
-He became the youngest Yorkshire player to make a Championship double century - 20 years and 95 days - when he hit an unbeaten 275 against Derbyshire at Chesterfield.
+Lees, who first represented Yorkshire at U-13 level and who went on to skipper the Academy and 2nd XI teams, made his first-class debut aged 17.
+After much soul-searching, he turned down a chance to represent England U-19s at the 2012 World Cup because he had recently lost his father and stated that he also wished to concentrate on furthering his Yorkshire career.
+The following year, he signed full professional terms and went on to become the youngest Yorkshire player to make a Championship double-century - 20 years and 95 days - when he hit an unbeaten 275 against Derbyshire at Chesterfield.
 He had earlier made a maiden Championship hundred against Middlesex.
 It was no surprise therefore to find himself on an England Lions tour to Sri Lanka early in 2014.